TeamHelpDesk/HelpDesk/README.md

 - [X] Tutors and students can message eachother directly.
 - [X] Tutors and students can use an appointment making tool to decide on meet up times, locations (using mobile maps), and topics.
 - [X] Students can use the app to send a "cancelation" notification
-- [ ] Students can confirm when a tutoring session has been completed (to let engineering department know)

 The following **optional** features are implemented: